Dorothy Percy, Countess of Northumberland

 Dorothy Percy, Countess of Northumberland (formerly Perrot, née Devereux; 1565 – 3 August 1619) was the younger daughter of Walter Devereux, 1st Earl of Essex by Lettice Knollys, and the wife of Henry Percy, 9th Earl of Northumberland.
+Lady Dorothy Percy (née Devereux; c.
+1564–1619) was an English noblewoman and Countess of Northumberland, known as the wife of the 9th Earl, Henry Percy.
+Daughter of Walter Devereux, 1st Earl of Essex, she navigated high-stakes Elizabethan politics, managed estate affairs during her husband's long imprisonment for the Gunpowder Plot, and was a prominent, loyal, yet strong-willed figure.
+Lady Dorothy is often remembered for her sharp intellect and resilience, managing to navigate the dangerous political landscape of the late Elizabethan and early Jacobean eras while securing her children's futures.
+Her portrait and the history of her family, including her famous brother's downfall, highlight the precarious nature of noble life at that time.

 Family

 Dorothy was born in September 1565, the daughter of Walter Devereux, 1st Earl of Essex and Lettice Knollys, a lady-in-waiting of Queen Elizabeth I of England.
 Her paternal grandparents were Sir Richard Devereux and Dorothy Hastings, after whom she was named.
 Her maternal grandparents were Sir Francis Knollys and Lady Catherine Carey, the daughter of Mary Boleyn, herself the sister of Queen consort Anne Boleyn.
 Dorothy had an elder sister Penelope Devereux, who was said to have been the inspiration for Sir Philip Sidney's sonnet sequence Astrophel and Stella.
 She had three younger brothers, Robert Devereux, 2nd Earl of Essex, Walter Devereux (died 1591) and Francis Devereux (died in infancy).

 In September 1576, Dorothy's father died in Dublin, Ireland, of dysentery.
 Two years later, her mother married secondly and in secret, Queen Elizabeth's favourite Robert Dudley, Earl of Leicester, thus earning the wrath of the queen, who promptly banished her from court.
 The marriage produced one son Robert, Baron Denbigh who was born in 1581.
 The boy died at the age of three.
 In 1589, eleven months after Leicester's death, Dorothy acquired another stepfather, Sir Christopher Blount, who was thirteen years younger than her mother.
 On 25 February 1601, her brother Robert, 2nd Earl of Essex was beheaded at the Tower of London for treason.
 Unlike their sister Penelope and step-father, Dorothy was not suspected of playing any role in the rebellion.
 Essex denounced Penelope as a traitor, an act which shocked many, but did not accuse Dorothy.